UniversalDependencies/docs/_ha/feat/Aspect.md

 ### <a name="Prog">`Prog`</a>: progressive aspect

-The progressive aspect is used to indicate ongoing processes.
+The progressive aspect is used to indicate ongoing processes, irrespective of time reference.
 In a backgrounded context, it is replaced by the backgrounded progressive aspect (ProgfBkg), and by the negative progressive (ProgfNeg) to express negative polarity.

 #### Examples
 - _aikìn màːshîn <b>yakèː</b> yîː //_ "He drives a motorcycle."